 What Is an Epidural?

+Pain management is an important point of discussion for pregnant women.
+The appropriate use of medication can improve the birth experience.
+In many cases, pain is controlled with an epidural.
 An epidural is a type of anesthetic that affects a localized area of the body.
 During labor, the regional anesthetic of the epidural diminishes pain in the pelvic area.

 An epidural involves the insertion of a small tube into the epidural space, the area of tissue between the spinal column.
 Medication travels from a discreetly placed bag positioned near the birthing bed through the tube.
 While the tube is being inserted, it is necessary to lean forward and sit or lie very still.
 This position opens the space in which the tube will sit during delivery.